 Print and laminate the Comprehension Keys Board Game and instruction page.
 Print each comprehension ‘key’ card then cut out the cards, fold them in half, creating a front and a back, and laminate each card to create a class set.
-Store in a zip-lock bag for easy access and use during literacy group activities.
+Store in a reusable bag for easy access and use during reading group activities.

 This board game includes comprehension cards for the following strategies:

 - recalling facts and details

 A black and white version of this resource is also available.
 Use the drop-down menu to choose your download.